Activate your students’ curiosity with… 👉 What happened before? What happens after?

 alt

-How does it work in the class?
+How do you implement it in the classroom?